 Prior to joining O’Melveny, Brian served in the White House and at the Office of the US Trade Representative.

 - District of Columbia

-- US District Court for the Eastern and Western Districts of Virginia
+- US District Courts for the Eastern and Western Districts of Virginia

 - District of Columbia Court of Appeals

-- US Court of Appeals for the Fourth, Ninth, and Eleventh Circuits
+- US Courts of Appeals for the Fourth, Seventh, Ninth, and Eleventh Circuits

 - Supreme Court of Virginia

 - Stanford University, J.D.: Senior Online Editor, Stanford Law Review